 - The defendant committed the crime as a direct or indirect result of alcohol or drug dependency.

-- Defendant wants to get help or would benefit more from treatment than jail time.
+- Defendant wants to get help or would benefit more from treatment than jail time, in the long-term.

 - The defendant has not committed a violent crime or any previous violent crimes.

 While these are just some of the methods behind eligibility, each courtroom and judge will result in a different outcome.
 If the defendant presents a strong argument, a judge might just agree.